ashleytsmith/Generating_structures_for_quantum_chemistry/README.md

 ## Summary

 Python module for generating different zeolite structures as the input for quantum chemistry calculations.
-Generates all possible neighboring acid sites given the first one is already fixed.
-This gif shows a few of the generated structures with the neighbor distance getting larger and larger.
+Generates all possible neighbouring acid sites given the first one is already fixed.
+This gif shows a few of the generated structures with the neighbour distance getting larger and larger.

 <p align="center">
 <img src="https://github.com/ashleytsmith/Generating_structures_for_quantum_chemistry/blob/main/Images_for_GitHub/Neighbours.gif" width="400" alt="movie of some of the genrated structures">